-This user guide (hereafter referred to as the guide) is designed to provide an overview of Code-Point (hereafter referred to as the product).
-If you find an error or omission in this guide, or otherwise wish to make a comment or suggestion as to how we can improve the guide, please contact us at the address shown below under contact details or complete the product and service performance report form at annexe A and return it to us.
+This user guide (hereafter referred to as the guide) is designed to provide an overview of Code-Point (hereafter referred to as the product) and it gives guidelines and advice on how a customer might derive the maximum benefit from the product.
+It assumes a general knowledge of geographic information.
+If you find an error or omission in this guide, or otherwise wish to make a comment or suggestion as to how we can improve the guide, please contact us at the address shown below under contact details or complete the product and service performance report form at annexe C and return it to us.